Bigwormz16/schoolwork/README.md

 	QuarterlySales - quarterly sales calculator a business with various divisions

-## <a name="c400"></a>CISP 400 - Object Oriented Programming with C++
-Taught by the same professor as 301, this course took an iterative approach on a dictionary application.

 ## <a name="c310"></a>CISP 310 - Assembly Language Programming for Microcomputers
 Fairly sloppy assembly code.
 Very fun class, though!